Bruce H. LedermanPartner

 At the trial level, Mr. Lederman has extensive experience arguing complex motions, trying cases and appearing in arbitrations.
 In 2014, Mr. Lederman through an Article 78 proceeding successfully challenged a New York City agency's determination denying a developer's entitlement to valuable J-51 tax benefits, which had a long term projected value of $2.4 million.
-In 2013, Mr. Lederman obtained summary judgment (which was later affirmed by the Appellate Division) dismissing finder's fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contract and restrictive covenants issues and manufacturers in trademark and copyright disputes.
+In 2013, Mr. Lederman obtained summary judgment (which was later affirmed by the Appellate Division) dismissing finder's fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena.
+In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contracts and restrictive covenants issues and various manufacturers and retailers in trademark and copyright disputes

 Other notable cases involve the successful recovery for a client of over $6 million from a major law firm after an associate attorney embezzled funds from the firm’s escrow account and fled the country.
 In that case, Mr. Lederman closely coordinated with the New York District Attorney to extradite the attorney back to the United States, where he was sentenced to 4 to 12 years in prison.
 In 2008, Mr. Lederman represented a large group of victims of an $80 million mortgage fraud ponzi scheme and acted as special real estate counsel to the creditor’s committee in the bankruptcy case involving the liquidation of a portfolio of over 20 properties for the benefit of the defrauded creditors and investors.
 In that case, Mr. Lederman also coordinated with the United States Attorney resulting in the perpetrators being sentenced to over five years in prison.